Needing More Than Just Purpose

 But at its best, a high drive to achieve can make for a truly inspirational leader – particularly when it’s paired with a clear sense of purpose.
 This is the type of leader so many teams long for: one who doesn’t just push for results, but who rallies each person around a central mission.
 This leader’s energy for success is often infectious, uniting and uplifting teams to do their best and most meaningful work.

-A second example of connecting employees to purpose is from Jackson Healthcare: on day one, new employees are asked how they want to give back and what might be a rewarding way for them to get involved.
-This is followed by a 1:1 with the VP of Community Impact, who asks each new hire to share their own story and consider how they might engage with something like an employee resource group.
-At Jackson, 96% of employees say they felt welcome when they joined the company and 95% say they feel good about the ways their company contributes to the community.
+A second example of connecting employees to purpose is from Jackson Healthcare.
+On day one, new employees are asked how they want to give back and what might be a rewarding way for them to get involved.
+This is followed by a one-on-one with the VP of community impact, who asks each new hire to share their own story and consider how they might engage with something like an employee resource group.
+At Jackson, 96% of employees say they felt welcome when they joined the company, and 95% say they feel good about the ways their company contributes to the community.

 Inspirational leadership requires four things:

-• Focus on the group/organization and its larger mission, not just personal success
+• Focusing on the group/organization and its larger mission, not just personal success

 • Walking the talk